-Are all event contracts prohibited under the final regulations?
+Are all event contracts prohibited under the proposed regulations?

-No. Pursuant to authority in Section 745(b) of the Dodd-Frank Act, the Commission is prohibiting the listing, trading, or clearing of any product that is based on certain excluded commodities and that involves terrorism, assassination, war, gaming, or an activity that is unlawful under any State or Federal law.
-In addition, the Commission is prohibiting the listing, trading, or clearing of any product involving activities similar to those enumerated above and that the Commission determines, in a future rulemaking, to be contrary to the public interest.
+No. Pursuant to Section 745(b) of the Dodd-Frank Act, the Commission proposes to prohibit the listing, trading, or clearing of certain products that are based on excluded commodities and that involve terrorism, assassination, war, gaming, or an activity that is unlawful under any State or Federal law.
+In addition, the Commission proposes to prohibit the listing, trading, or clearing of products involving activities similar to those enumerated above and that the Commission determines, in a future rulemaking, to be contrary to the public interest.

-Event contracts that are not prohibited by the final regulations may be submitted under the Commission's product certification and approval procedures.
-However, if the Commission determines that a submitted product involves-or may involve-one of the enumerated activities above and thus may be contrary to the public policy, the Commission will request that the registered entity suspend the listing or trading of the contract and will conduct a 90-day review to determine whether the product violates the prohibitions on certain event contract underlyings.
+However, if the Commission determines that a submitted product involves-or may involve-one of the enumerated activities above, the Commission will request that the registered entity suspend the listing or trading of the contract and will conduct a 90-day review to determine whether the product violates the prohibitions on certain event contracts.
 Upon completion of its review, the Commission will issue a determination order.